zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 stamp so that you don’t use the stamp again and so that you know what day the letter or the envelope was processed by the post of fice in order to be delivered.

-In the United States, many times official documents  have to be mailed by a certain date, especially things you’re sending to t he government.
+In the United States, many times official documents  have to be mailed by a certain date, especially things you’re sending to the government.
 The governmnet doesn’t require that the envelope arrive  by a certain date, but rather that it be postmarked by a certain date.
 So, to pay  your income taxes each year, you have to make sure that the envelope is given to  the post office and that the post office puts a postmark on it no later than Apr il 15th.
 We would say the envelope has to be “postmarked” by the 15th of Apri l.
 So, “postmark” can be used as a verb, or as a noun to refer to the actual  mark of ink on the envelope or package.

 Celeste is asking Anwar if he noticed the postmark,  meaning if he looked at it.
 Anwar says, “No, but they’re sitting in the hall.”
 I should mention also that a postmark also usually contains the location of wher e the letter or package was mailed from – the location of the post office.
 Cele ste says, “Those photos are overdue and should have been delivered days ago.”
 I f something is “overdue” (overdue), it is past the deadline.
 It is something  that should have been submitted or should have arrived earlier.